pkahly/bitcoin-monitor/README.md

 	2014-07-21 :    $622.21    1599.19 %

-### Instructions:
+### Set Up Instructions:

 - Run a full Bitcoin node (find instructions elsewhere)

-- Run install/install.py to create a new sqllite3 database
+- Run install/install.py to create a new sqllite3 database.
-   Can run install/uninstall.py to drop the database tables and allow rerunning install/install.py

-- Run install/add_price_data.py to import historical price data daily_history.csv must exist in the root directory in the correct format
+- Run install/add_price_data.py to import historical price data.
+This will look for daily_history.csv.

-- Run install/add_blocks.py to save block hashes for reorg detection This is optional as full_node_monitor.py will do the same thing during it's first run
+- Run install/add_blocks.py to save block hashes for reorg detection.
+This is optional as full_node_monitor.py will do the same thing during it's first run.

 - Create config.json.
 Format:
 ```